mary-enigma/onboarding_project/README.md

 * Median total earnings by gender per each occupational category
 * Women's earnings as a percentage of men's earnings in each occupational category

+The project measures the pay gap by common occupation, by general field, and in fields where workers are predominantly women and predominantly men.
+It also looks at the number of women in high-level managerial and executive positions compared with the number of men.

 ## Build Setup

 To run this repo, clone using HTTPS above.
 Then follow the steps below to run for development or production.